juicedata/juicefs-csi-driver/docs/en/guide/resource-optimization.md

 juicefs/mount-memory-requests: "4Mi"
 ```

-Apply the above config and new mount pods will interprete "0" as omit, forming the following definition:
+Apply the above config and new Mount Pods will interprete "0" as omit, forming the following definition:

 ```yaml
 resources: